School Colors: Cranberry and White

 Location and Campus Facilities

-Two campuses in Lawrenceville and Princeton, N.J.; within easy driving distance of both Philadelphia and New York City
+- Our campus in Lawrenceville, N.J. is within easy driving distance of both Philadelphia and New York City.

-Forty-three buildings, athletic fields, tennis courts, indoor swimming pool and lake on Rider’s 280-acre Lawrenceville Campus; 14 buildings on Westminster Choir College’s 23-acre campus in Princeton.
+- Forty-three buildings, athletic fields, tennis courts, indoor swimming pool and lake on Rider’s 280-acre campus.

-Moore Library is home to more than 451,000 print volumes, 661,000 microforms, access to more than 51,000 periodical titles in a mix of print and electronic formats, and a wide variety of electronic research tools.
+- Moore Library is home to more than 451,000 print volumes, 661,000 microforms, access to more than 51,000 periodical titles in a mix of print and electronic formats, and a wide variety of electronic research tools.
+The library also supports the music curriculum of Westminster Choir College with holdings of scores, choral music titles, sound and visual recordings, special collections and other materials.